-Legally permissible: Despite the fact the other uses besides timber production exist within the neighborhood, legal uses of the appraised interest are limited to timber production, under the terms of the investment agreement between FSA and SATT.
+Legally permissible: Despite the fact the other uses besides timber production exist within the neighborhood, legal uses of the appraised interest are limited to timber production, under the terms of the investment agreement between FSA and SBT.

-9 In Federal condemnation, HBU is defined as "That use of property which may reasonably be expected to produce the greatest net return to the land over a given period of time.
+&lt;sup>8 In Federal condemnation, HBU is defined as "That use of property which may reasonably be expected to produce the greatest net return to the land over a given period of time.
 It is sometimes called the 'optimum use'."